 The Bill of Material distinguishes between two kinds of attributes:

-User-defined Define and assign attributes to object geometry after creating circle which are automatically defined by creating the geometry.
+User-defined Attributes Define and assign attributes to object geometry after creating it.
+Predefined Attributes These are numerical attributes like the perimeter or area of a circle which are automatically defined by creating the geometry.